 The state of Quintana Roo, where the resorts of Cancun and Cozumel are located, was ruled by a vicious—even by Mexican standards—cabal of Mexican-Lebanese drug traffickers and known pedophiles, led by Kamel Nacif and Jean Succor.

-Based on a tip in 2004 from the FBI, which had been conducting surveillance of Maximo Haddad, the Drug Enforcement Administration (DEA) searched Haddad's private plane, a Jetstar II, which he had acquired through Duncan Aviation at the Venice Airport.
+Based on a tip in 2004 from the FBI, which had been conducting surveillance of REDACTED, the Drug Enforcement Administration (DEA) searched REDACTED’S private plane, a Jetstar II, which he had acquired through Duncan Aviation at the Venice Airport.

 “The War on Drugs is a Sham”